-These programmes focus on the interdisciplinary and inter-professional issues that emerge in the study of spirituality and wellbeing, particularly in the healthcare context.
-It is possible to take an MA or MSc, depending upon the balance of theology and science options selected.
-However, all students will engage in theological reflection on a relevant topic and undertake a double module research dissertation, as well as taking the taught core module on spirituality, religion and health.
-Both programmes provide a stepping-stone to doctoral work.
-For more information, please contact Professor Chris Cook.
+This programme focuses on the interdisciplinary and inter-professional issues that emerge in the study of spirituality and wellbeing, particularly in the healthcare context..
+Students will engage in theological reflection on a relevant topic and undertake a double module research dissertation, as well as taking the taught core module on spirituality, religion and health.
+This programme provides a stepping-stone to doctoral work.

 - Social Scientific Methods in the Study of Religion

 - Ritual, Symbolism and Belief in the Anthropology of Religion

 - Theology, Ethics and Medicine